 The Gastronomical ZoneThe gastronomical zone is equally impressive, though the focus is more global and cosmopolitan consumables in this case!
 Here, lovers of international cuisine are destined to find something that will win over their taste buds.
 On the more casual end of things, the food hall consists of 22 stalls, including four bars, with cuisine ranging from American (including Philly dishes!) to Turkish, Georgian, Italian, and various tastes of the Far East such as Vietnamese, Japanese, and Chinese.

 There are, of course, more elegant and upscale restaurants within Elektrownia, which include the availability of outdoor gardens during the summer season.
 This section, including cafes, is made up of 19 locations across the site of the former power plant.
 Altogether, this is an intriguing landscape of flavours, fragrances, and emotions for the more demanding clientele, those with discernably refined tastes who value the atmosphere and surroundings of dining as much as the consumable elements!
 Additionally, there are four terraces – Lumen Rooftop, Rooftop by Gatsby Warsaw, Dock19 by Mateusz Gessler Rooftop and B Heaven sky bar at Barceló hotel – that cater to those wanting the get the best out of culinary Warsaw.
-These are also available in the summer months, so you can enjoy the warmer evenings and nights outdoors.

 Beauty HallElektrownia’s Beauty Hall is an innovative, one-of-a-kind concept that offers the comfort of holistic beauty concept on a larger scale.
 Across 1,500 sqm of space, you'll find 8 beauty and wellness centers with over 450 services available for both women and men.
 It is the only such place in both Warsaw and Poland at large.
 The offer ranges from the more straightforward services, such as hair or nail salons, to natural cosmetics stores and further to those offering more complex treatments, such as aesthetic medicine.
 The Beauty Hall is, indeed, a varied and holistic temple of wellness, aimed at relaxing and restoring your body to its full potential.
 There is even a concierge who can assist guests in planning their visit, choosing adequate treatments, as well as making a reservation in the appropriate salon.

-Winter at Elektrownia
+Events at Elektrownia